ArthurPro123/devops-capstone-project--practice/service_php/README.md

 # PHP Account Service
 A PHP microservice for managing accounts, using MySQL.

-## Setup
-1. Ensure MySQL is running at `/opt/lampp/mysql`.
-2. Run the setup script to create the database, user, and tables.

 ## API Endpoints
 - `GET /devops/devops-capstone-project--practice/service_php/accounts`: List all accounts.
 - `GET /devops/devops-capstone-project--practice/service_php/accounts/{id}`: Get account by ID.